- Founders in the Cloud

 Why is going global important?
 When the question pops up in your mind about going global, is that because that was your vision from the beginning, or do you have a hunch about growth opportunities overseas?
 Those are both valid reasons for exploring global scale.
 However, there are also bad reasons for pursuing global scale such as pressure from investors or the need to fuel your own ego.
 Neither of these should ever be the basis for taking such a significant bet on your company given the resources a global strategy requires.

 Is global scale needed for growth?
 Global scale is not a requirement for a startup, but growth is!
 Growth can happen without expanding outside your region or even your own country by launching into new industries, new customer segments, or new products.
 The key is to understand the compelling reason to go global that is aligned to your vision for company growth and delivering customer value.
 If you are building a horizontal SaaS business app like I was doing at Stack Overflow, then that could be global, whereas a product that solves an inherently local problem might not.
+Some local challenges in banking or logistics can often be big enough in a single country to create and sustain a business of significant size and still be venture backable.

 Are you ready enough?
 You will never be truly ready to make the leap to regional or global scale.
 The key word here is “enough”.
 The basics of your business should be established first before pursuing any expansion strategy.
-For example, you should have product market fit in your home market and understand the unit economics of the business.
+For example, you should have product market fit in your home market and know the unit economics of the business.
 You want to be profitable or at least have sizeable funding or financial buffer to support the effort.
-There is also the time and attention aspect, so you need to be honest as a founder and ask whether you and your team have the bandwidth to support building the business in another country.
+There is the time and attention factor, so you need to be honest as a founder and ask whether you and your team have the bandwidth to support building the business in another country.

 Are you seeing pull?
 Are you seeing customer growth from international markets today without any effort on your part?
 You have a few customers signing up online or calling your sales desk.
 This is a strong positive sign!
 Reach out to them to learn how they found your startup, their reasoning for considering a solution provider outside their country, and what the local provider market is like.
 This knowledge becomes the hypothesis for your global growth strategy.
 One of the things that convinced me that Asia was worth entering was visitor data on our public Stack Overflow site that showed the fastest growing developer ecosystems in the world were Indonesia and Vietnam.
 This was enough to explore the viability of spending more time in Asia.